The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Summary

 We also presented predictions for $\gamma$-tagged jets by performing simulations with the \textsc{matter}$+$\textsc{lbt} setup within the \textsc{jetscape} framework, incorporating a realistic initial hard process generated by \textsc{pythia}~8.
-These simulations revealed clear medium-induced broadening in $r_{g}$, $k_{T,g}$, and $m_{g}$.
+These simulations revealed clear medium-induced modification in $r_{g}$, $k_{T,g}$, and $m_{g}$ of soft-drop-reconstructed hard branchings.
 Unlike inclusive jets, which exhibited smooth, monotonic suppression dominated by selection bias, $\gamma$-tagged jets displayed a flat structure at small $r_{g}$ and $k_{T,g}$ and a distinct bump in $m_{g}$, amplified by their quark-jet-dominated nature.
 Further analysis demonstrated that lowering the $x_{J\gamma}$ cut for $\gamma$-tagged jets effectively reduced selection bias, making the intrinsic modifications more apparent.

-This study underscores the utility of $\gamma$-tagged jets, and similarly $Z$-tagged jets, as powerful probes for disentangling medium effects on the jet substructure and advancing our understanding of jet-QGP medium interactions in high-energy heavy-ion collisions.
-When these observables are eventually measured in experiments at high precision, incorporating them into Bayesian analyses with theoretical models could significantly constrain parameters associated with the fundamental mechanisms of jet-QGP medium interactions.
+This study underscores the utility of $\gamma$-tagged jets, and similarly $Z$-tagged jets, as powerful probes for disentangling medium effects on jet substructure and advancing our understanding of jet-QGP interactions in high-energy heavy-ion collisions.
+Once measured with high precision in experiments, incorporating these observables into Bayesian analyses with theoretical models could provide stringent constraints on the parameters governing the fundamental mechanisms of jet-QGP medium interactions.
+Furthermore, if a bump-like structure indicating a broadening of the hard substructure is confirmed experimentally, our findings would support the interpretation that the most pronounced medium effects arise primarily from the relatively hard contributions of recoils, making these observables particularly valuable for detailed investigations of recoil dynamics~\cite{Milhano:2017nzm,DEramo:2018eoy,Pablos:2024muu}.